 Popular types of marketing include those that have already proven their effectiveness and can be used in various fields.
-They are usually combined for best results rather than used separately from each other.back to menu ↑
+They are usually combined for best results rather than used separately.

 1. Traditional Marketing

 Traditional marketing is the baseline from which the rest types of marketing comes from.
-Its purpose is in analyzing the target audience, identifying its needs and interests, searching for pain points, and forming a single concept for promoting goods, services, or an entire company.
+Its purpose is to analyze the target audience, identify its needs and interests, search for pain points, and form a single concept for promoting goods, services, or an entire company.

-Traditional marketing is useful for promoting familiar products to the customer but hardly works for new ones.
-It helps to increase sales and profits but has almost no effect on the company’s image.back to menu ↑
+Traditional marketing helps promote familiar products to the customer but hardly works for new ones.
+It helps to increase sales and profits but has almost no effect on the company’s image.

 2. Inbound marketing

-At the heart of inbound marketing is the creation of interesting and useful content for the formation of a loyal audience.
-This content can be a thematic blog, newsletter, a set of guides, checklists, and templates, presentations.
+At the heart of inbound marketing is the creation of exciting and valuable content to form a loyal audience.
+This content can be a thematic blog, newsletter, a set of guides, checklists, templates, presentations.

 The bottom line is that people go online to look for the information they need and at the same time learn about the existence of the company that provided it.

-If the information received turned out to be really useful, the person will be grateful for it and will remember the author.
-As soon as a consumer needs a product or service, he is more likely to turn to those who have already helped him than to strangers.
+If the information received was helpful, the person will be grateful for it and will remember the author.
+As soon as a consumer needs a product or service, he is more likely to turn to those who have already helped him than strangers.

-This method works only in the long term, but it perfectly enhances the company’s image.back to menu ↑
+This method works only in the long term, but it perfectly enhances the company’s image.